Alexandre-Generoso/Parallax-Website/README.md

 This is a simple parallax project where I use some vanilla Javascript e CSS to build a parallax effect when the user is scrolling the screen.
+Please extract to the Desktop for a better function.

 Image Source & Attribution